-This is a picture of Dave Reid (Kenner Art Director), myself in the middle and Mike Carroll (Director of packaging structures).
+This is a picture of Dave Reid (Kenner Art Director), myself in the middle and Mike Carroll (Director of packaging structures) on the right.
 It was taken at the 1988 toy fair, 2 years after I joined the company.

-Joe- I know you are a talented artist in your own right so please tell us a little bit about your own artistic background and the companies you worked for before Kenner.
+Joe- What a fantastic set of photographs, you’ve been involved with so many successful toy lines.
+I know you are a talented artist in your own right with a history in art and design so please tell us a little bit about your own artistic background and the companies you worked for before Kenner.

 Jim- Before I joined Kenner I had been the art director for the US playing card company for 14 years and prior to that I was the “Publications Officer” for the University of Cincinnati.
 That was really more of a design office that designed pamphlets, booklets, posters, books, catalogs etc for the various colleges and the administration offices.
 I started there in August of 1966 after returning from active duty with the the US coast guard reserves.
 During my 6 months service I worked on the base newspaper as their artist (the public information office).

 Prior to joining the coast guard reserve I worked at a Cincinnati art studio but didn’t get to work on any Kenner projects.
 That particular studio was the Mott Studio and they did a lot of P&G (Procter & Gamble) work and some fashion work along with work for a number of local Cincinnati ad agencies.
 I started at Mott Studios after graduating from the Cincinnati art academy in May of 1965 (a 4 year program of art and design).

 Joe- Working for Kenner from 1986 to 2005 you must have seen a lot of things change over the years.
 How did the advent of computer design impact the process of creating toy packaging?